 - Roast for 20 minutes.

-- Sprinkled chopped parsley and serve.
+- Sprinkled chopped fresh parsley and serve.

 - Broccoli: Choose fresh ones, the florets should be tightly closed and bright green with light green stalks.

 - More herbs: You can add dried thyme and oregano in addition to rosemary.
+You can also garnish with more fresh herbs.

 Love potatoes?
 You might want to try the best Italian potato croquettes with mozzarella.